TheTalkingWeed/PythonProjectCreator/README.md

 # What is it for
-This script generates a hello world project(java,python,c,cpp,cs,js,go,rust,html)
+This script generates a hello world project(java,py,c,cpp,cs,js,go,rs,rb,kt,ts,lua,lsp,scala,swift,php,html)

 # How to use
 Open cmd where you downloaded the script<br>